Use a water bottle and an old sock to create bubble snakes! This fun action art activity makes colorful and unique designs!

 Whether your answer is yes or no, you’re in for a treat.

-Bubble printing is a pretty awesome action art activity on it’s own but we combined it with super fun bubble snakes the other day, and, oh my, it’s a whole nother ball game.
+Bubble printing is a pretty awesome action art activity on its own but combine it with super fun bubble snakes and you can take it to a whole new level of fun.
+It also makes a great outdoor art activity!

 - Old sock or some cheesecloth